huggingface/community-events/whisper-fine-tuning-event/README.md

 total on a daily basis to make sure that it remains below the credit allocation of $110.
 This ensures that you are not inadvertently charged for GPU hours.

+If you are unable to SSH into your Lambda Labs GPU in step 11, there is a workaround that you can try.
+On the [GPU instances page](https://cloud.lambdalabs.com/instances), under the column "Cloud IDE", click the button "Launch".
+This will launch a Jupyter Lab on your GPU which will be displayed in your browser.
+In the top left-hand corner, click "File" -> "New" -> "Terminal".
+This will open up a new terminal window.
+You can use this terminal window to set up your Python environment in the next section [Set Up an Environment](#set-up-an-environment).

 ### Deleting a Cloud Instance

 100 1x A100 hours should provide you with enough time for 5-10 fine-tuning runs (depending on how long you train for